thinkdatascience/thinkdatascience.github.io/_posts/2020-12-19-classification-metrics.md

 > Every business problem is a little different, and it should be optimized differently.

 For example, when we have 100 samples in our data out of which 95 are zero's and rest 5 are one's.
 In this case, our model will predict mostly zero and give 95% accuracy.
 But, in reality this model is not effective because when it has to predict one it will predict zero.
 So, whenever we have imbalance classes in our data Accuracy is not a good measure to evaluate.
 We have different other ways to assess the performance of our model.
-In this post, we will explore various evaluation metrics.
+In this post, we will explore various evaluation metrics and its python implementation from scratch.

 ## Confusion Matrix